 Taking into account the Earth stations antenna pattern (F.1245) and the above calculation allow to determine a potential “exclusion volume” around each Earth Stations in which the DA2GC will still be interfered or blocked.

-The situation of an Earth Station pointing at 90° has been considered at this stage (see 90 below).
+The situation of an Earth Station pointing at 90° has been considered at this stage (see Figure 90 below).

+Figure 90: Scenario

-90On this basis, the following figures provide, at 3000m and 10000 altitude, the angles of discrimination from the main beam within which the interference will remain above the relevant criteria (for various combination of parameters).
+On this basis, the following figures provide, at 3000m and 10000 altitude, the angles of discrimination from the main beam within which the interference will remain above the relevant criteria (for various combination of parameters).

-91
+For SCENARIO 1

+Figure 91: Blocking level Earth Station 1